6 Most Boring Subjects in the World Made Interesting with eLearning

 We all know how important sex education is.
 However, many teachers are too embarrassed to talk to their students about sexual matters in an educational way.
 Yet, the future of our children is at stake and not teaching them properly is more embarrassing.

-Despite the fact I went to an all-girl convent school in the eighties, my education wasn’t deprived of essential elements.
+Despite the fact I went to an all-girls convent school in the eighties, my education wasn’t deprived of essential elements.
 The nuns were clever enough to delegate the duty of sex education and they brought in a famous special guest from one of our national newspapers and radio shows.
 She was a sex therapist and agony aunt.
 She taught us all about contraception and arranged for all of us to write private letters to her with our questions or concerns.
 She was an expert, we loved the ‘reality’ of it, and the nuns were spared a few blushes.

 In the online teaching world, we often bring in special guests to our courses or MOOCs.
 Teachers can use online guests to teach sex education and they can have online forums where students get private attention without the embarrassment.